thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 Under the hood, React JSX transforms HTML-like elements, attributes, and children into arguments that are passed to the `React.createElement()` function.
 Both HTML tags and React component classes can be transformed from JSX to JavaScript.

 For the following code examples, use the [Babel REPL](https://babeljs.io/repl/) to transpile the React JSX code example into JavaScript.
-Type each code example out *by hand*; no copy-and-paste cheating.
+Type each code example out *by hand*.
 Then write down your answers to each question.

 ### HTML tag